-We have audited the accompanying financial statements of the Village of Dennison (the Village) as of and for the year ended December 31, 2009, as listed in the table of contents.
-These financial statements are the responsibility of the Village's management.
+We have audited the accompanying financial statements of the Village of Dennison (the Village), Tuscarawas County, as of and for the year ended December 31, 2010.
+These financial statements are the responsibility of the Government's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.
+Those standards require that we plan and perform the audit to reasonably assure whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe our audit provides a reasonable basis for our opinion.

 As described more fully in Note 1, the Village has prepared these financial statements using accounting practices the Auditor of State prescribes or permits.
 These practices differ from accounting principles generally accepted in the United States of America (GAAP).
-Although we cannot reasonably determine the effects on the financial statements of the variances between these regulatory accounting practices and accounting principles generally accepted in the United States of America, we presume they are material.
+Although we cannot reasonably determine the effects on the financial statements of the variances between these regulatory accounting practices and GAAP, we presume they are material.

-Instead of the combined funds the accompanying financial statements present for 2009, GAAP require presenting the entity wide statements and also presenting the Village's larger (i.e. major) funds separately.
+Instead of the combined funds the accompanying financial statements present, GAAP require presenting entity wide statements and also presenting the Village's larger (i.e. major) funds separately.
 While the Village does not follow GAAP, generally accepted auditing standards requires us to include the following paragraph if the statements do not substantially conform to GAAP presentation requirements.
 The Auditor of State permits, but does not require villages to reformat their statements.
 The Village has elected not to follow GAAP statement formatting requirements.
 The following paragraph does not imply the amounts reported are materially misstated under the accounting basis the Auditor of State permits.
 Our opinion on the fair presentation of the amounts reported pursuant to its non-GAAP basis is in the second following paragraph.

-In our opinion, because of the effects of the matter discussed in the preceding two paragraphs, the financial statements referred to above for the year ended December 31, 2009 do not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the Village as of December 31, 2009, or its changes in financial position for the year then ended.
+In our opinion, because of the effects of the matter discussed in the preceding two paragraphs, the financial statements referred to above for the year ended December 31, 2010 do not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the Village as of December 31, 2010, or its changes in financial position for the year then ended.